Traumatic brain injury definition and injury types infographic

 Oklahoma City brain injury lawyer consulting with client at Hasbrook and Hasbrook

-Brain injuries require attorneys who understand both the medicine and the legal strategy.
-We work with neurologists, neuropsychologists, life care planners, and vocational experts to build the comprehensive record that serious claims require.
-Hasbrook & Hasbrook has represented injured Oklahomans for decades, and our attorneys understand how insurance carriers evaluate and challenge TBI claims.
+Brain injuries call for attorneys who understand both the medicine and the legal strategy.
+We work with neurologists, neuropsychologists, life-care planners, and vocational experts.
+Our firm has represented injured Oklahomans for over two decades.

 Hasbrook and Hasbrook Lawyers